‘Play for Today was revolutionary and exciting’

 The BFI celebrates this milestone anniversary with a dedicated programme of activity throughout October and November, including a season of screenings at BFI Southbank, a BFI Blu-ray box set release - Play for Today: Volume One, a celebrity panel event on BFI YouTube to launch the Blu-ray collection and a preview of a new feature length BBC documentary.
 In addition, 130 plays — almost half of those surviving — are available to watch free at BFI Southbank’s Mediatheque.
 The BFI National Archive has collaborated with the BBC on a new radio documentary for Archive on 4 and BBC History have also collaborated on a BBC Canvas online exhibition with BFI and Royal Holloway University of London.
 The documentary and exhibition will give an insight into the unique history of Play for Today through rare archive materials held in both the BBC and BFI National Archive collections.

-Play for Today at 50: Folk horror and the ‘National Theatre of the airwaves’
+Folk horror and Play for Today, the ‘National Theatre of the airwaves’

 By William Fowler